nsubstitute/NSubstitute/README.md

 To do [full builds](https://github.com/nsubstitute/NSubstitute/wiki/Release-procedure) you'll also need Ruby, as the jekyll gem is used to generate the website.

-### Other languages
+### Other libraries you may be interested in

-NSubstitute has been ported to other languages as well.
-These ports are not maintained by the NSubstitute team.
+* [Moq](https://github.com/Moq/moq4/wiki/Quickstart): the original Arrange-Act-Assert mocking library for .NET, and a big source of inspiration for NSubstitute.

-- *TypeScript*
+* [FakeItEasy](https://fakeiteasy.github.io/): another modern mocking library for .NET.
+If you're not sold on NSubstitute's syntax, try FIE!
-	- [substitute.js](https://github.com/ffMathy/FluffySpoon.JavaScript.Testing) (`@fluffy-spoon/substitute` on NPM)
+* [substitute.js](https://github.com/ffMathy/FluffySpoon.JavaScript.Testing): a mocking library for TypeScript inspired by NSubstitute's syntax (`@fluffy-spoon/substitute` on NPM)